 Clarke was nominated by the National Nuclear Security Administration of the Department of Energy for her research on uranium niobium alloy deformation mechanisms using micro-pillar compression testing to determine the influence of orientation on stress-strain response, for using in-situ solidification and proton radiography with potential to finally resolve liquid-solid processing questions relevant to nuclear weapons, and for mentoring future ferrous metallurgists.

 Pioneering development of specially designed structures for high-energy particle accelerators that mitigate undesirable byproducts of high-energy particle acceleration; also selected for outreach activities and leadership in the advanced accelerator community.
 Proposal: Advancing Our Understanding of Photonic Band Gap Structures for Accelerators.

-Pioneering research in consensed matter physics through the discovery and synthesis of new materials.
+Pioneering research in condensed matter physics through the discovery and synthesis of new materials.

 A recognized leader in the nuclear physics community at LANL, Ivan has assisted research at the U.S. Department of Energy's Relativistic Heavy Ion Collider at Brookhaven National Laboratory, and he is leading a theoretical effort to measure energy loss in jets of high-energy particles at the Large Hadron Collider in Europe.

-Discovery characterization of templated nanomaterials, biomolecualr recognition strategies, natural products of marine bacteria for robust biological sensing and for exemplary career-development mentoring of women.
+Discovery characterization of templated nanomaterials, biomolecular recognition strategies, natural products of marine bacteria for robust biological sensing and for exemplary career-development mentoring of women.

 Modeling the Ribosome: Creating largest simulation of a biological system to study ribosomal function.